top of page

 1:14 And others came bringing their rods green, as they received them from the angel; and the most part of the multitude gave up their rods in this state; and the angel rejoiced exceedingly at these; these also stood apart.
 15 And others gave up their rods green and with shoots, these also stood apart; and at these again the angel rejoiced exceedingly.
 16 And others gave up their rods green and with shoots; and their shoots had, as it were, a kind of fruit.
 And those men were exceeding gladsome, whose rods were found in this state.
 And over them the angel exulted, and the shepherd was very gladsome over them.

-The Green Rods as they had received: These are sober and righteous men who walk altogether in a pure hearts and have kept the commandments of the Lord ( Michael rejoiced at them and gave them white robes, seals and sent them away to the Tower)
+3. The Green Rods as they had received: These are sober and righteous men who walk altogether in a pure heart and have kept the commandments of the Lord ( Michael rejoiced at them and gave them white robes, seals and sent them away to the Tower)

 2:1 And the angel of the Lord commanded crowns to be brought.
 And crowns were brought, made as it were of palm branches; and he crowned the men that had given up the rods which had the shoots and some fruit, and sent them away into the tower.

-the tower is the Church where those who have put on the desire of righteousness to serve the spirit of Good Desire to eventually through practicing good works be strengthened by the seven Women, who support the Church, bear the garments of the 12 virgins, who are holy spirits, that they may be carried into the Church by those virgins.
+• the tower is the Church where those who have put on the desire of righteousness to arm themselves with the fear of the Lord to resist the Evil Desire in servitude unto the Good Desire where Alahayim dwells to eventually, through practicing good works, be strengthened by the seven Women who support the Church in order to bear the garments of the twelve virgins, who are holy spirits, that they may be carried into the Church by those virgins.

 2:2 And the others also he sent into the tower, even those who had given up the rods green and with shoots, but the shoots were without fruit; and he set a seal upon them.
 3 And all they that went into the tower had the same raiment, white as snow.
 4 And those that had given up their rods green as they received them, he sent away, giving them a white robe, and seals.